 Nutrition and Dietary Supplements

-Because supplements may have side effects or interact with medicines, you should take them only under the supervision of a knowledgeable health care provider.
+Supplements may have side effects or interact with medicines, so you should take them only under the supervision of a knowledgeable health care provider.
 Be sure to talk to your physician about any supplements you are taking or considering taking.

 For chronic bronchitis:

-N-acetylecysteine (NAC, 400 to 1,200 mg per day) -- NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
-Several studies indicate that it may help relieve symptoms of COPD by acting as an antioxidant to reduce oxidative stress on the lungs (damage caused by free radicals, particles that harm cells and DNA).
+N-acetylecysteine (NAC).
+NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
+Several studies suggest it may help relieve symptoms of COPD by acting as an antioxidant to reduce oxidative stress on the lungs (damage caused by free radicals, particles that harm cells and DNA).
 Although not all the studies agree, some suggest that taking NAC can reduce the number of attacks of severe bronchitis.

 For acute bronchitis: